davidobrien1985/davidobrien1985.github.io/blog/_posts/2024-03-20-entra-id-continuous-access-evaluation.md

 ## Unlocking the Potential of Continuous Access Evaluation

-Traditional methods issue access tokens to APIs for a duration of typically 60 minutes (1 hour) and allow applications to use refresh tokens to ask for new tokens once the original token expired.
-Unlike traditional methods that rely on this periodic re-evaluation, Continuous Access Evaluation (CAE) offers automated real-time monitoring and decision-making capabilities based on signals from the evaluation of Conditional Access Policies.
+Traditional methods issue access tokens to APIs for a duration of typically 60 minutes (1 hour) and allow applications to use refresh tokens to ask for new tokens once the original token expired.<br>
+Unlike traditional methods that rely on this periodic re-evaluation, Continuous Access Evaluation (CAE) offers automated real-time monitoring and decision-making capabilities based on signals from the evaluation of Conditional Access Policies.<br>
 This means that access rights can be adjusted instantly in response to changing client conditions or emerging threats, ensuring that only the right entities have access at the right times.

 ## Safeguarding Workload Identities with Precision

-With more and more cloud-based applications leveraging workload identities — which represent applications and services rather than individuals — stringent protection of these is important.
+With more and more cloud-based applications leveraging workload identities — which represent applications and services rather than individuals — stringent protection of these is important.<br>
 CAE specifically addresses the unique challenges associated with securing these non-human entities, providing a mechanism to continuously assess and enforce access policies based on current threat levels and security requirements.

 ## Implementing CAE in Entra ID Applications

 Integrating CAE into Entra ID Enterprise Applications is an important step to bolster their security measures.
-The process involves leveraging Microsoft Entra ID's advanced security protocols to monitor access patterns and respond to anomalies in real-time.
+The process involves leveraging Microsoft Entra ID's advanced security protocols to monitor access patterns and respond to anomalies in real-time.<br>
 This proactive stance on security not only mitigates risks but also aligns with regulatory compliance standards, offering peace of mind to businesses and their stakeholders.

 > Developers can opt in to Continuous access evaluation for workload identities when their API requests `xms_cc` as an optional claim.
 The `xms_cc` claim with a value of `cp1` in the access token is the authoritative way to identify a client application is capable of handling a claims challenge.